Implementing the Disclosure (Scotland) Act 2020

 Background to the Act

-The Disclosure (Scotland) Act 2020 aims to:
+The Disclosure (Scotland) Act 2020 aimed to:

 - focus on protecting the public, while balancing the need for people to move on from offending